OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 ***DC Modifiers.*** The Difficulty Class table is only a starting point; from here, the gamemaster adjusts the DC, `-5 thru +5`, based on any significant factors the GM determines are appropriate to the situation.
 Thus, the complete DC range is `0 thru 25`; a DC cannot be any lower or higher.

 ***Mundane Actions.*** Through modifiers, if an action reaches `DC 0`  or less, it is considered a mundane action for any character.
-In such cases, the gamemaster may wave the action check entirely as an automatic success.
+The gamemaster will make the determination.
+In such cases, the GM may wave the action check entirely as an automatic success.
 However, the performance is considered PR 1; to improve the performance rating of a mundane action, a character may `Play the Odds`.

 > ***Play the Odds.*** If a character (or the GM) still wishes to determine the performance of a mundane action, an action check can be made, but doing so returns the action to a *non-mundane* status of DC 2.
 Thus, if the check rolls a 1, a `Critical Failure` occurs due to some apparent oversight on the part of the character.
 Otherwise, the action's performance is calculated normally.

-***Impossible Actions.*** A `DC 25` is considered an impossible action for `mortal characters`.
-In such cases, the gamemaster will wave the action check entirely as an automatic failure. `However, an immortal character may roll an impossible action check.`
+***Impossible Actions.*** An action of DC 25 or higher may be considered an impossible action for mortal characters.
+The gamemaster will make the determination.
+In such cases, the GM may wave the action check entirely as an automatic failure; no action check is allowed.
+However, an immortal character may still roll an impossible action check (see `Immortality` for more information).

 ### Performance Rating